betajippity/betajippity.github.io/_posts/2021-10-25-takua-on-m1-max.md

 The real surprises to me came with the 2019 Mac Pro and the Threadripper 3990X workstation.
 In both of those cases, I expected the M1 Max to loose, but the 2021 14-inch MacBook Pro came surprisingly close to the 2019 Mac Pro's performance in terms of wall time.
 Even more importantly as a predictor of future scalability, the M1 Max's efficiency as measured by core-seconds comes in at far far superior to both the Intel Xeon W-3245 and the AMD Threadripper 3900X.
-Imagning what a hypothetical future Apple Silicon iMac or Mac Pro with an even more scaled up M1 variant, or perhaps some kind of multi-M1 Max chiplet or multisocket solution, is extremely exciting!
+Imagining what a hypothetical future Apple Silicon iMac or Mac Pro with an even more scaled up M1 variant, or perhaps some kind of multi-M1 Max chiplet or multisocket solution, is extremely exciting!
 I think that with the upcoming Apple Silicon based large iMac and Mac Pro, Apple has a real shot at beating both Intel and AMD's highest end CPUs to win the absolute workstation performance crown.

 Of course, what makes the M1 Max's performance numbers possible is the M1 Max's energy efficiency; this kind of performance-per-watt is simply unparalleled in the desktop (meaning non-mobile, not desktop form factor) processor world.